Rare Mastiff Dog Breeds

 Exercise Needs:

 Great Danes require regular exercise and space to roam, but they are generally considered low-energy dogs.
-They enjoy leisurely walks and playtime but are also content to lounge around the house with their owners.
+They enjoy a few leisurely walks each day and playtime, but are also content to lounge around the house with their owners.

-These include: Hip dysplasia and bloat, which can be managed through regular veterinary care and proper nutrition.
+• and bloat, which can be managed through careful feeding oversight, proper nutrition and regular veterinary care.

 Overall:

-The Great Dane is a gentle and affectionate breed that can make a great companion for the right family with enough space and time to devote to their care.
+The Great Dane is a gentle and affectionate breed that can make a great companion for the right family with enough space and time to devote to their needs.

 Japanese Mastiff